-Most questions from shareholders concerning Schlumberger common stock refer to the transfer of stock, change of address, account status, replacement of missing dividend checks, replacement of lost certificates, and year-end tax statements.
+Most questions from shareholders concerning SLB common stock refer to the transfer of stock, change of address, account status, replacement of missing dividend checks, replacement of lost certificates, and year-end tax statements.
+Registered owners of shares of SLB stock (in certificate form or in Direct Registration form) can obtain account information by contacting SLB’s Transfer Agent & Registrar, Computershare Trust Company, N.A. ("Computershare").

 What are the benefits of book-entry?